tenancy/docs/docs/hyn/5.4/upgrade-from-5.3.md

 - Minimum PHP requirement now 7.2.
 - The tenant database password is now generated differently.
-If `tenancy.key` is `null` it will use the password generation seen in previous versions by generating an md5 has of the app.key and the website Id.
+If `tenancy.key` is `null` it will use the password generation seen in previous versions by generating an md5 hash of the app.key and the website Id.
 However if you set it to the recommended `env('TENANCY_KEY')` or a string of any kind, the password is now generated with this value, the website Id, Uuid and creation date.
 In addition this `tenancy.key` can be rotated more easily by using the new `tenancy:key:update` command. **Make sure you configure this setting before upgrading!**